-Anas ibn Malik said that the Messenger of Allah (s.a.w.) said to al-Ansar: You will notice after me some great selfishness, but be patient until you meet Allah and His Messenger by the pool.
-Anas said: We were not patient(34).
+"Anas ibn Malik said that the Messenger of Allah (saw) said to al-Ansar: 'You will notice after me some great selfishness, but be patient until you meet Allah and His Messenger by the pool.
+Anas said: We were not patient.'15

-Al-Ala ibn al-Musayyab heard his father saying: I met al-Bara ibn Azib - may Allah honour them both - and said to him, "Bless you, you accompanied the Prophet (s.a.w.) and you voted for him under the tree."
-He said, "My son, you do not know what we have done after him"(35).
+"Al-Ala ibn al-Musayyab heard his father saying: 'I met al-Bara ibn Azib, may Allah honor them both, and said to him, 'Bless you, you accompanied the Prophet (saw) and you voted for him under the tree.'
+He said, 'My son, you do not know what we have done after him.".16

 This early Companion, who was one of those who voted for the Prophet under the tree, and who received the blessing of Allah, for Allah knew what was in their hearts, testifies against himself and his companions that they did not keep the tradition.
-This testimony is confirmation of what the Prophet (s.a.w.)talked about and predicted in that his Companions would break with his tradition and fall back on their heels.
+This testimony is confirmation of what the Prophet (saw) talked about and predicted in that his Companions would break with his tradition and fall back on their heels.